udeaghad/space-travelers-hub/README.md

 >In this Project, We worked with the real live data from the SpaceX API.
 We built a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

-The project was done Using React documentation, React components, React props and React Router.
-We also connected React and Redux, handled events in a React app, Wrote unit tests with React Testing Library.
-Styles were applied in the React app and React life cycle methods was also used.
-We also applied React best practices and language style guides in the code, used store, actions and reducers in React and finally performed a code review for the team member.
+The project was done using React documentation, React components, React props and React Router.
+We also connected React and Redux, handled events in a React app, and wrote unit tests with React Testing Library.
+Styles were applied in the React app and React life cycle methods were also used.
+We also applied React best practices and language style guides in the code, used store, actions and reducers in React, and finally performed a code review for the team member.

 ## Built With